 One of my recommenders doesn’t speak or write in English.
 Is it okay if she composes the letter in a foreign language and I translate it into English?

 Someone other than the applicant should translate the letter of recommendation; perhaps the recommender has an assistant who could help.

 Can my recommenders submit their letters of recommendation after the application deadline?

-We accept candidates from a diversity of backgrounds, such as business and commerce, math, science, engineering, humanities, economics, etc.
+We accept candidates from a diversity of academic disciplines and backgrounds, such as business and commerce, math, science, engineering, humanities, economics, etc.

 Is an internship considered working experience?